adityakamath/adityakamath.github.io/projects.md

 	<img align="right" width="200" height="200" src="https://adityakamath.github.io/assets/img/jetbot_2.png" />
 </figure>

-During the Covid-19 lockdown, I decided to upgrade my Donkey Car into an NVidia JetRacer (based on the NVidia Jetson Nano), with custom add-ons like an IMU.
+During the Covid-19 lockdown, I decided to upgrade my Donkey Car into an NVidia JetRacer (based on the NVidia Jetson Nano), with custom add-ons like an IMU and teleop control.
 Due to the lack of driving space, I moved everything to a JetBot platform (differential drive).
 To demonstrate the Jetson Nano's AI capabilities, I trained an edge detection model to drive the robot on a desk without falling off.

 ### [Remote Computing for Soccer Robots using 5G mm-Waves](https://research.tue.nl/nl/publications/enabling-remote-computation-for-soccer-robots-using-5g-mm-waves-d)
 #### 2018/2019 | BlueSPACE, Tech United, TU Eindhoven